-Jim Egan is a partner in the Washington, DC office of Weil, Gotshal & Manges, where he focuses on antitrust counseling and litigation, with particular emphasis on class actions.
-He represents corporate clients in a wide range of industrial sectors and has acted as lead counsel in federal, state and administrative litigation involving price fixing, mergers, joint ventures, boycotts, and other horizontal and vertical restraints.
-Mr. Egan has been recognized as a leading antitrust attorney by Chambers USA, Benchmark Litigation and Best Lawyers in America.
+Jim Egan retired from the partnership in 2022.
+He was based in Weil’s Washington, D.C. office, where he focused on antitrust counseling and litigation, with particular emphasis on class actions.
+He represented corporate clients in a wide range of industrial sectors and acted as lead counsel in federal, state and administrative litigation involving price fixing, mergers, joint ventures, boycotts, and other horizontal and vertical restraints.
+Jim was recognized as a leading antitrust attorney by Chambers USA, Benchmark Litigation and Best Lawyers in America.

-From 1990 to 1994 Mr. Egan served as director of litigation for the Bureau of Competition of the Federal Trade Commission.
-Prior to being named director of litigation, Mr. Egan held various Federal Trade Commission positions including assistant director for mergers & joint ventures and assistant director for general litigation.
+From 1990 to 1994 Jim served as Director of Litigation for the Bureau of Competition of the Federal Trade Commission.
+Prior to being named Director of Litigation, Jim held various Federal Trade Commission positions, including Assistant Director for Mergers & Joint Ventures and Assistant Director for General Litigation.

 From 1966 to 1969 Jim served as a lieutenant in the U.S. Army.